linusjf/RIAY/README.md

 - **Structured Prayer Program:** The program is divided into six phases, guiding participants through a progressive journey of prayer.
 - **Theological Foundation:** It emphasizes understanding the biblical roots of the prayers and their application to daily life.
-- **Engaging with Scripture and Tradition:** The program incorporates _lectio divina_, writings of the Saints, and sacred art to enrich prayer.
+- **Engaging with Scripture and Tradition:** The program incorporates lectio divina, writings of the Saints, and sacred art to enrich prayer.
 - **Practicing the Presence of God:** This is a core element, emphasizing the importance of acknowledging God's presence before, during, and after prayer.
 - **Gradual Progression with the Rosary:** Participants gradually increase the number of decades they pray, culminating in praying the full Rosary.
 - **Developing a Relationship with Jesus and Mary:** The program encourages a personal connection with Jesus and Mary, fostering love and devotion.